Discouraged vs Determined: How to Stop Striving and Start Enjoying Your Life

-But in that moment of getting ready for work, I realized that though my intentions felt pure, I had been bowing to the idol of success.
-And this idol with its false promises was leaving me discouraged….frustrated.
+Yet in that moment of getting ready for work, I realized that though my intentions felt pure, I had been bowing to an idol -- the idol of success.
+And this idol, with its false promises, was leaving me discouraged….frustrated.

 But then it hit me.

 God has not called me to define my own success, or pursue success by the world’s terms.
-Rather, God has called me to something far different... and honestly a little unexpected.
+Instead, God has called me to something far different... and honestly a little unexpected.

 God has called me to stewardship.